 Patrick Schwerdtfeger spoke at the TEDx event in Sacarmento on Thursday, August 30th, 2012.
-His 8-minute speech was entitled Learned Intution: How to Become Superhuman and it will be featured here as soon as the video becomes available.
+His 8-minute speech was entitled Learned Intuition: How to Become Superhuman and it is featured here for your review, along with the full transcript.

 The Learned Intuition speech is actually one small component of the “Cultivating Greatness” motivational keynote program.
 The full description and transcript of this TEDx Talk is included below the video.

 Copyright, 2012, Patrick Schwerdtfeger.
 All rights reserved.

 TEDx Learned Intuition Topic Description

 How is it possible for a soldier to look down an urban street in Iraq and somehow know there’s a bomb on it?
 How can a tennis coach predict a double fault before the player even hits the ball?
 Or closer to home, how can a parent know within an instant what their child is thinking?
 How can you predict that a car is about to change lanes before the blinker flashes?
 To those unfamiliar with these situations, it looks like magic, but it’s not.